Zilog8/UNFS2GO/README.md

 UNFS2GO

 My first "project" in CGO (and C for that matter);
-A fork of UNFS3 (Usermode NFS3 server) that uses Go as a backend.
+A fork of UNFS3 (Usermode NFS3 server) that uses Go backends.

-The sample implementation uses the "zipfs" package found in the godoc tool's source code to serve a zip file's contents (read-only).
+The Go backends are abstracted through the vfs.NameSpace package found in godoc.
+This permits multiple backends to be bound to the same virtual filesystem.
+The first implemented backend is zip files, using the "zipfs" package also from godoc.
+For the time being, it's all read-only.

 Why:
-I have a server without FUSE and who's kernel I can't modify.
+I have a server without FUSE and whose kernel I can't modify.
-I noticed it could mount NFS, however, so I started wondering if NFS could be used as a poor-man's FUSE?
-Since I couldn't find an NFS server in Go to hack, I figured I'd make one myself.
-Upon seeing the complexity of the NFS protocol, I figured my best bet was to re-purposed a pre-existing usermode NFS server.
-The best option I could find was UNFS3, which unfortunately is written in C. Since I didn't know C, I used CGO to create this gruesome chimera of UNFS3 and a Go backend.
+It can mount NFS shares however, so I started wondering if NFS could be used as a poor-man's FUSE?
+Since I couldn't find an NFS server in Go, and upon seeing the complexity of the NFS protocol, I figured my best bet was to re-purposed a pre-existing usermode NFS server.
+The best option I could find was UNFS3, which unfortunately is written in C. Since I didn't know C, I used CGO to create this chimera.

-Around the same time, I was monkeying around with godoc's zipfs package as a way of being able to serve up a whole website from a zip file, and thought that it would make a perfect first use for UNFS2GO.
+Around the same time, I was monkeying around with godoc's zipfs package and thought that it would make a perfect first use for UNFS2GO.

 Build:
 	go build unfs2go.go unfs2go_exports.go

-Usage:
+Dependencies:
-You'll probably need rcpbind and nfs-common packages on all machines involved.
+You'll probably need the rcpbind and nfs-common packages.
 In debian:
 	sudo apt-get install rpcbind nfs-common

-Let it be that a zip file "voynich_manuscript.zip" exists, whose contents are inside a folder by the name of "vman"

-	on server (ipaddress == 192.168.1.1):
+Usage:
+Arguments are given in multiples of 4; each quartet representing a binding:
+	1) bind type							Ex.:  -z
-	./unfs2go ./voynich_manuscript.zip
+	2) config1								Ex.:  ./voynich_manuscript.zip

-	on client:
+	3) config2								Ex.:  /vman
+	4) path to bind to in the NFS server	Ex.:  /voyzip For example: unfs2go -z ./voynich_manuscript.zip /vman /voyzip

+You can add multiple quartets at a time:
+	unfs2go -z ./mydocs1.zip /docs /zip1 -z ./mydocs2.zip /docs2 /zip2

+You can even place bindings inside other bindings:
+	unfs2go -z ./mydocs1.zip /docs /zip1 -z ./mydocs2.zip /docs2 /zip1/zip2

+Backends:
+bind type	1st configuration	2nd configuration	description -z			zipfile 			path/in/zip			uses a zip file's contents

+Mounting:
+Mount the NFS path as you would normally.
+For the first example:
-	mount 192.168.1.1:/vman /mountpoint
+	mount 127.0.0.1:/voyzip /mnt/point

 Limitations:
-This is a horrible hack by a someone who doesn't know much Go and even less C.
+This is a horrible hack by a someone who doesn't know much Go and knows even less C.
 Thus there are obviously some limitations, most of which are probably unknown.
 Of the known:
--There seems to be a limitation to zipfs that prevents mounting the "root" directory of a zip file.
-Only subfolders can be mounted.
+-There seems to be a limitation to zipfs that prevents binding the "root" directory of a zip file.
+For now, only non-root directories can be bound.
 -In some (many? most?) systems, the server fails at start with an error along the lines of "RPC: Authentication error; why = Client credential too weak".
-It's some weird thing with rpcbind, and as a casual linux user, I'm not sure what to do about this.
+It's some weird thing with rpcbind, and as a casual linux user I'm not sure what to do about this.
 So far, the only solutions I've found are running unfs2go as root/sudo or running rpcbind in insecure mode (-i).
 If anyone has any further information, I'd greatly appreciate it.

 License Stuff: